-New Orleans is more than just a place to eat, drink, party.
-For a unique 3-day weekend, skip the bars on Bourbon Street and visit a jazz club or watch street performers on Frenchmen street.
+New Orleans is more than just a place to eat, drink, and party.
+For a unique 3-day weekend trip, skip the bars on Bourbon Street and visit a jazz club or watch street performers in the French Quarter.
 For some history, visit the Backstreet Cultural Museum to learn about the traditions of African Americans in New Orleans.
 And for a truly unique experience, take a swamp tour to see the gators!

-Phoenix is a great option for variety to please the whole family.
+A weekend trip to Phoenix is a great option for the whole family for a variety of reasons.
 Visit Taliesin West and marvel at one of the greatest architects of all time (and my personal favorite), Frank Lloyd Wright, or see Wrigley Mansion.
-For the nature lover, hike the Camelback Mountain or visit the Desert Botanical Garden.
+For the nature lover, hike Camelback Mountain or visit the Desert Botanical Garden.
 If you’re looking for some culture, you can visit the Heard Museum to learn about American Indian history and art or see the galleries, live music, and theater in the Roosevelt Art District.

 Marfa is a small town in Texas with one of the most beautiful landscapes and unique communities.
 It’s home to many artists, which you can find on any given day selling their wares at their many art galleries.
 The Chinati Foundation features modern art by some of the world’s most famous painters and sculptors.
 There are also plenty of outdoor activities available such as kayaking on Lake Amistad or biking along the Trans-Pecos Trail System.
 Whatever you’re looking for, Marfa offers something for everyone!

 If you’re looking for a place that has history, culture, and plenty of Southern charm.
 Learn of Civil Rights struggles on the Civil Rights Trail with stops at the National Center for Civil and Human Rights and Martin Luther King Jr. National Monument and more.